CofluxLabs/coflux/docs/docs/concepts.md

 # Assets

 Executions can 'persist' _assets_ (files or directories) so that they can be shared with other executions.
-A persisted asset is given a reference, which must be passed to other executions so that it be be 'restored'.
+A persisted asset is given a reference, which must be passed to other executions so that it can be 'restored'.